gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-points-lines-triangles.md

 As mentioned in [the first article](webgl-fundamentals.html) WebGL draws points, lines, and triangles.
 It does this when we call `gl.drawArrays` or `gl.drawElements`.
-We provide a vertex shader what outputs clip space coordinates and then, based on the first argument to `gl.drawArrays` or `gl.drawElements` WebGL will draw points, lines, or triangles.
+We provide a vertex shader that outputs clip space coordinates and then, based on the first argument to `gl.drawArrays` or `gl.drawElements` WebGL will draw points, lines, or triangles.